Audiveris/audiveris/docs/_pages/main/book_sheet.md

 Typically PDF and TIFF formats support the notion of multi-image files while, for example, JPEG or PNG formats can deal only with single-image files.

-For Audiveris, using the metaphore of a physical book made of several sheets of paper, this physical containment is modeled as one **Book** instance (corresponding to the input file) and a sequence of one or several **Sheet** instances (one sheet corresponding to one image).
+For Audiveris, using the metaphor of a physical book made of several sheets of paper, this physical containment is modeled as one **Book** instance (corresponding to the input file) and a sequence of one or several **Sheet** instances (one sheet corresponding to one image).